Antenatal depression: Prevalence and causes

 The prevalence of antenatal depression differs slightly by region of world.
 In the United States, antenatal depression is experienced in as many as 16% of pregnant women, while in South Asia it is experienced in as many as 24% of pregnant women.
 It's becoming more prevalent as more medical studies are being done.
 Antenatal depression was once thought to simply be the normal stress associated with any pregnancy, and was waved off as a common ailment.
 It can be caused by many factors, usually though involving aspects of the mothers personal life, such as family, economic standing, relationship status, etc. It can also be caused by hormonal and physical changes that are associated with pregnancy.
 Additional risk factors include lack of social support, marital dissatisfaction, discriminatory work environments, history of domestic abuse, and unplanned or unwanted pregnancy.
 Studies have determined that there may be a connection between antenatal and postpartum depression in women with lower vitamin D levels.
 There is a higher risk of antenatal depression in woman living in low-income countries who deal with less access to quality healthcare, have economic issues, and don't have a good support system.

 Antenatal depression is also experienced by parents who identify as part of the LGBTQ+ community.
-Literature on the experiences of pregnancy amongst transgender men reveals that that sources of antenatal depression amongst pregnant transgender men arise from gender dysphoria.
+Literature on the experiences of pregnancy amongst transgender men reveals that sources of antenatal depression amongst pregnant transgender men arise from gender dysphoria.
 Where feelings of isolation and loneliness are already reported high amongst this particular group, the experiences they commonly face during their pregnancy exacerbate those feelings.